 Welcome to the Communication Studies Graduate Program!

 We are very pleased that you are interested in the Department of Communication Studies at the University of Texas at Austin.
-We provide this on-line information to you and hope you will find it useful.

 One of the advantages of being a graduate student in the Communication Studies Department at the University of Texas is the diversity in researchers and their multiplicity of methodologies.
 Faculty members here use and teach both quantitative methods and qualitative methods such as experimental, ethnographic, critical, survey, and a wide range of other methods.
 Students interested in quantitative methods usually take Experimental Design and Statistical Inference, Correlation and Regression, Survey of Multivariate Methods and one other statistics course offered by the Educational Pscyhology Department.
 Typically, this other course is either Structural Equation Models or Hierarchical Linear Models depending on the students' dissertation needs.
 Social science students are encouraged to take at least one qualitative methods course.